 Similar to the last tip, you should be streaming your music on as many platforms as you can find.
 Spotify and SoundCloud are great starts, but there are thousands of other streaming platforms that will allow you to upload your music and create a free profile.
 Since you can’t go out and perform your new songs at open mics or concerts, you need to find a new way for your audience to hear you making the distribution of your music extremely important.

 Similar to the social media strategy, you can not simply post your song and expect the masses to come and find it.
 You need to distribute your music and then strategically promote it across your other digital profiles.
 This means posting on social media, promoting through your website, or creating posts on your streaming profiles.
-You can utilize social media with this step as well by creating music videos and promoting those across IGTV, YouTube, Facebook, Vimeo, and any of the other thousand platforms that allow video.
+You can utilise social media with this step as well by creating music videos and promoting those across IGTV, YouTube, Facebook, Vimeo, and any of the other thousand platforms that allow video.
 Having a video element attached to your music is extremely important today and as long as you have a smartphone you can create something.
+Drop show can help you too!

 Furthermore, we recommend using WARM to track your radio airplay on a global scale.
 We know that tracking where your music is getting played is really important when you are working on the next plan of action, especially during a new release.
 For more services and guidelines on how to promote your music in the digital world, go to Grow Your Sound.